 However, things are not so simple, and it could reasonably be argued that Kipchoge's performance is not the better of the two:

-- The age-grading tables specify an age-factor of 0.9989 for 33-year-old male marathon runners, meaning that Kipchoge's performance is considered superior to that of a younger athlete, who would have to run 2:01:31 to achieve the same age-grading percentage.
+- The age-grading tables specify an age-factor of 0.987 for 37-year-old male marathon runners, meaning that Kipchoge's performance is considered superior to that of a younger athlete, who would have to run 1:59:35 to achieve the same age-grading percentage.
 At 25, with an age-factor of 1, Kosgei does not benefit from an adjustment.
-In contrast to what the age-grading tables suggest, many would argue that endurance athletes in their early- to mid-thirties have an advantage over athletes in their mid-twenties.
+In contrast to what the age-grading tables suggest, many would argue that endurance athletes in their mid- to late-thirties have an advantage over athletes in their mid-twenties.

-There are other good reasons that age-grading percentages in general are problematic when comparing different ages, sexes or distances.
-For example, fewer runners in a category means a smaller pool of talent from which to draw, and a less-competitive environment.
+There are other good reasons that age-grading percentages in general are problematic when comparing different ages, sexes, and distances.
+For example, fewer runners in a category means a smaller pool of talent from which to draw, and therefore a less-competitive environment.
 This typically results in softer records and performances and therefore any age-grading tables compiled using these data will reflect that.